tavril/minfo/README.md

 ## What is minfo ?

-`minfo` fetches some information about the computer/OS it is running on and display it, alongside an ASCII logo.
+`minfo` fetches some information about the computer/OS it is running on and display it.

-Information fetched contains:

-- User, Hostname,
-- OS,
-- computer model, CPU, GPU, Memory,
-- Disk (only disk hosting `/`),
-- Battery,
-- Displays,
-- Terminal program being used,
-- Software (including homebrew),
-- Public IP
+It can also display an ASCII colored Apple logo.

+Information that can be fetched can be listed by calling `minfo -i`.

-## Install
+## Installation

 Install `minfo` with homebrew: